Alfresco/docs-alfresco/content-services/latest/using/share/features/wiki.md

 The browsing feature in the wiki lets you filter the wiki pages so you can easily locate specific content.

 The wiki page list displays all wiki pages in the current site organized chronologically.
 The most recent page appears at the top of the list.

 The browsing pane on the left side of the page lets you display a subset of the wiki content by selecting a specific view or a tag.
 Whether you are browsing by view or tag, the wiki list displays a summary of the pages matching the selected option.
 The summary includes:

 * the wiki page name
 * the user who created the page
 * the date and time the page was created
 * the user who last modified the page
 * the date and time the page was last modified
 * a sample of the content
 * the tags associated with the page

 The **Pages** list in the browsing pane provides the following views:

-**Recently Modified**
-:Displays the pages modified in the past seven days **All**
+* **Recently Modified**: Displays the pages modified in the past seven days
-:Displays all pages created in the wiki for the current site **Recently Added**
+* **All**: Displays all pages created in the wiki for the current site
-:Displays the pages created in the past seven days **My Pages**
+* **Recently Added**: Displays the pages created in the past seven days
-:Displays the pages created by the currently signed in user
+* **My Pages**: Displays the pages created by the currently signed in user

 The **Tags** list displays the tags currently associated with one or more wiki pages.
 The number following the tag tells you how many wiki pages are associated with the tag.

 To browse the wiki pages: